Winans Steam Gun: Description

 Similar in size to a steam-powered fire engine of the day, the gun had a menacing appearance thanks to a large curved shield covering its inner workings.

 Its mechanism involved a shielded barrel that rotated up to 250 times per minute.
-Shot dumped into the top of the barrel rolled down into it, and were held back by a spring-loaded gate that opened to allow one shot to be flung out per revolution of the barrel.
+Shot dumped into the top of the barrel rolled down into it and were held back by a spring-loaded gate that opened to allow one shot to be flung out per revolution of the barrel.
 Despite the effort invested in the project, it was unable to match the accuracy or power of the gunpowder weaponry of the time, and thus the steam gun project was abandoned.

 History

-The weapon grew out of work by Ohio inventors William Joslin and Charles S. Dickinson on a hand-powered centrifugal gun, which they patented in 1858 - one of many 19th century attempts to harness "centrifugal" force – whether produced by hand or steam power.
+The weapon grew out of work by Ohio inventors William Joslin and Charles S. Dickinson on a hand-powered centrifugal gun, which they patented in 1858 – one of many 19th century attempts to harness "centrifugal" force – whether produced by hand or steam power.
 After the two had a falling out, Dickinson promoted the device under his name, patented his own version a few months later, and found funding to build a steam-powered gun in Boston in 1860.
-He brought the device to Baltimore and demonstrated it for the City Council in February, 1861.
-The machine was supposedly capable of shooting up to 250 projectiles in one minute, with one shot per rotation.
+He brought the device to Baltimore and demonstrated it for the City Council in February 1861.
+The machine was supposedly capable of shooting 200 projectiles in a minute.

 In the wake of the April 19, 1861 clash between a pro-Southern mob and the 6th Massachusetts Militia in Baltimore, Maryland, word spread of an allegedly powerful steam gun said to have been invented and built by noted Maryland industrialist and states' rights advocate Ross Winans to oppose Federal troops passing through Baltimore to Washington in response to President Lincoln's call for volunteers.

 The gun was taken from Dickinson and/ or his associates by City Police to be put in readiness for use if needed.
 Available evidence suggests that it was taken to the foundry/machine shop of Ross Winans and his son Thomas who the city’s Board of Police had hired to make pikes, shot and other munitions.
 Shortly after, the gun was taken from the Winans’ facility and publicly displayed with other weapons being gathered by city authorities.